 You might have seen the Trevi Fountain in certain movies and tv-series.
 There was a famous scene from the Trevi Fountain in Federico Fellini’s classic masterpiece La dolce vita, and the location was also included in Roman Holiday starring Audrey Hepburn.
 In the popular comedy tv-series, Everybody Loves Raymond, there was also an episode that featured the location.

-A legend says that if you turn your back to the fountain and throw a coin with your right hand over the left shoulder, you will one day return to the city.
+A legend says that if you turn your back to the fountain and throw a coin with your right hand over your left shoulder, you will one day return to the city.
 This is the reason why so many tourists throw coins into the fountains.
 These coins are picked up later by local authorities and used for various forms of charity.
 In some years, the Trevi Fountain has brought in over a million euros!